nenodias/oci-terraform-instance/README.md

 ```

 ### Connecting into instance
-After running terraform apply you will see the publi ip
+After running terraform apply you will see the public ip
 ```
 ssh -i ssh.key opc@<instance_ip>
 ```